shayaansk47/shayaansk47/README.md

 - 👋 Hi, I’m Mohd.
 Shayaan
 - I'm certified by Sololearn in Intermediate Python and Data structures in Python
 - Also certified by Mimo in Python
-- 👀 I’m interested in learning Programming
+- 👀 I’m interested in learning Programming, Robotics and Technology
-- 🌱 I’m currently learning C++ Basics
+- 🌱 I’m currently learning C++ Basics and Robotics in microcontroller boards
-- I will soon learn Python GUI in Tkinter
-- 💞️ I’m looking to collaborate on Programming, GUI and Data Science
+- 💞️ I’m looking to collaborate on Programming, GUI, Robotics and Technology
 - 📫 How to reach me ....

 <!---